LinusU/secure-remote-password/readme.md

 console.log(clientEphemeral.public)
 //=> DE63C51E...

-// Send `username` and `clientEphemeral.public` to the server
+// Send `username` to the server
 ```

-**2** - The server receives the client's public ephemeral value and username.
+**2** - The server receives the client's username.
 Using the username we retrieve the `salt` and `verifier` from our user database.
 We then generate our own ephemeral value pair.

 *note:* if no user cannot be found in the database, a bogus salt and ephemeral value should be returned, to avoid leaking which users have signed up